stephanvd/ing2ynab/README.md

 # ing2ynab

-Syncs mijn.ing.nl transactions to app.youneedabudget.com
+Syncs mijn.ing.nl transactions to app.youneedabudget.com.
+Logs into mijn.ing.nl, grabs the latest transactions, converts the CSV and uploads to nYNAB fully automated.

-- Logs into mijn.ing.nl
-- Grabs the latest transactions
-- Builds a CSV
-- Uploads to nYNAB

-I've developed this for hourly cron syncs.

-Some hardcoded assumptions:
 - It picks the first budget account in the list
-- It's limited to 16 transactions currently
+- Date range defaults to yesterday and two days ago
+- Only ING NL supported for now.
+The logic is split for convenient forking.

 ## Installation: